adam-rumpf/combat-turtles/README.md

 ## Running the Game

-To begin a game of _Combat Turtles_, run the main driver `combatturtles.py` and execute the function `combat_turtles()`.
+To begin a game of _Combat Turtles_, run the main driver `combatturtles.py` found in the root of this directory and execute the function `combat_turtles()`.
 This will take you through a series of command line entries where the available turtle AIs and arenas will be displayed and selected.

 If you already know ahead of time which AIs and arena you wish to load, you can streamline this process by including their indices as arguments of the `combat_turtles()` function.
 For example, `combat_turtles(0, 1, 2)` would attempt to begin the game with AI `0` playing against AI `1` in arena `2`.
 Note that the AI indices are based on the alphabetical order of the AI submodules in the `ai/` folder, and thus these indices may change as you add files to this folder.